PEM-Humboldt/biomodelos-sdm/README.md

 )
 ```

-A quick explanation for each of those arguments:
+A quick explanation for each of these arguments:

 + Occurrences (**occ**) database is *dataSp* (the database loaded before)
 + Column name of species **col_sp** in the database is *species*